pymupdf/PyMuPDF/docs/annot.rst

       :arg dict colors: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the *colors* property and then modify this dictionary as required.
       :arg sequence stroke: see above.
       :arg sequence fill: see above.

+   .. method:: delete_responses()

+      *(New in version 1.16.12)* Delete annotations referring to this one.
+This includes any 'Popup' annotations and all annotations responding to it.

    .. index::